Reduce Customer Churn

 Industry-wise customer churn rate:

-That loss adds up quietly over time.
-Many brands end up spending more and more just to replace customers they already had, which means the business is running hard but going nowhere.
+Over time, that loss adds up.
+A lot of brands end up spending more and more money just to get back customers they already had.
+This means the business is working hard but not getting anywhere.

 Why is reducing churn cheaper than acquiring customers?